 IP TAKE: The Swig Foundation flies under the radar, with a minimal web presence and no clear guidelines for grantseekers.

-PROFILE: The Swig Foundation was established in 1957.
-The Swig family has been prominent in the Bay Area for decades.
-Benjamin Swig founded The Swig Company in the Bay Area in 1936 and the company achieved early renown as the force behind the Fairmont Hotel brand.
+PROFILE: Established in 1957, the Swig Foundation is the philanthropic vehicle of the Swig family, which has been prominent in the Bay Area for decades.
+Benjamin Swig founded The Swig Company in the Bay Area in 1936, and the company achieved early renown as the force behind the Fairmont Hotel brand.
 The Swig Foundation's trustees are part of the Swig family.
-Unfortunately, despite being around for a long time, the Swig Foundation flies well under the radar, with a minimal web presence, and no clear guidelines for grantseekers.
-In a recent tax year, a little under $900,000 went out of the door with a few hundred grants made.
-Many grants are under $10,000.
+Grantmaking areas of interest include arts and culture, education and youth, health, human services, environment, and the San Francisco community.